-- A. TML
+- 1. TML

-- B. Director of Resource Development
+- 2. Executive Director

-- C. CGFO Program Administrator
+- 3. CGFO Program Administrator

 V. BOARD DUTIES

 All Board members are responsible for continued leadership of the organization throughout their term.
 This includes assisting with committee engagements, finding new talent for leadership, mentoring emerging leaders, and staying active in the on-going leadership of the organization.
 Personal interaction with committee chairs and members, as well as visible representation at meetings are essential to developing the talent and growth of the association.